lexms/giving-online/README.md

-# Hillsong Berlin Giving App
+# Giving Platform

-A Progressive Web App (PWA) built with Next.js 14 for donations to Hillsong Berlin.
+A Progressive Web App (PWA) built with Next.js 14 for donations to Giving Platform.

 ## License

-© 2025 Hillsong Berlin.
+© 2025 Giving Platform.
 All rights reserved.